okoliechykwuka/Data-Visualization/README.md

 # Data-Visualization
-This Project is a breakdown on how to Visualize your data by Using the Python most powerful Visualization Tools
+This Project is a breakdown on how to Visualize your data by Using the Python most powerful Visualization Tools Seaborn and Matplotlib